jbunke/deltascript/docs/ls-2-types.md

 **Maps**, also known as **dictionaries**, are a special type of collection that represent associations between **keys** and **values**.

-The member functions of collection types are detailed in the standard library [here](./collections-sl.md).
+The member functions of collection types are detailed in the [standard library](./collections-sl.md).

 ### 2.3.1 – Arrays